zk-phi/preact-web-components/Readme.md

 ## TODO

-- Customizable attr-name and variable-name mapping
+- Customizable attr-and-prop name mapping
 - Utility hook like `useState` but the value can be seen from outside as a element prop
 - Read-only props